openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 # Internationalization – I18N

- This module provides system-related or enhanced I18N capabilities, such as locale management, phone number formatting, and calendar, through supplementary I18N APIs that are not defined in ECMA 402.
+The I18N module provides system-related or enhanced I18N capabilities, such as locale management, phone number formatting, and calendar, through supplementary I18N APIs that are not defined in ECMA 402.
 The [Intl](js-apis-intl.md) module provides basic I18N capabilities through the standard I18N APIs defined in ECMA 402.
 It works with the I18N module to provide a complete suite of I18N capabilities.

 >  **NOTE**
->  - The initial APIs of this module are supported since API version 7.
+>  The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
->
->  - This module provides system-related or enhanced I18N capabilities, such as locale management, phone number formatting, and calendar, through supplementary I18N APIs that are not defined in ECMA 402.
-For details about the basic I18N capabilities, see [Intl](js-apis-intl.md).

 ## Modules to Import